Improve your cold email response rates with these social proof techniques

 The next question after what kind of social proof to use is how do you use it?
 The short answer is: It depends.

 If people are abandoning your emails early on: Add social proof to the beginning to grab their interest and engage their imagination.

 If people are reading your emails but not responding: Add social proof right before or after your call to action so people feel confident about responding.

 There’s one more place you should use social proof that is so underutilized.
 Your signature is a social proof machine.
 Everyone includes a signature in their email, but few optimize it to build credibility and show social proof.
 I do this shamelessly by linking to my podcast, book, and popular keynote speeches.
 These are things I know people are clicking and checking out and help build my own social proof.

 Our CRM with built-in emailing enables you to easily create customizable templates that have social proof placed at just the right position in your cold emails.

 With Close's built in reporting, you can keep tabs on your email response rates for different emails and optimize those that perform the best.

 If you're looking for a CRM with built-in email features that are specifically designed to help sales people close more deals, definitely give Close a try.
 Here's just 3 reasons why sales reps love using Close:

 - Sales emails reach your prospects' primary inbox, instead of getting lost in the Promotions, Updates, or even Spam folder)

-- Close's email sequences helps you to automate your follow-up with prospects so no lead ever falls through the cracks, and our powerful sequences reporting feature super-charges its capabilities
+- Close's email sequences help you to automate your follow-up with prospects so no lead ever falls through the cracks, and our powerful sequences reporting feature super-charges its capabilities

 - Send highly personalized sales emails at scale, based on dynamically created custom lead lists, so that the right prospects hear from you at just the right time.